California State University, Chico: Academics

 The university's library, the Meriam Library, has several special collections of Native American and Californian history.

 Rankings

-According to the U.S. News & World Report 2023 college rankings, Chico State was ranked at 13th for "Best Colleges for Veterans", tied 10 in Top Public Schools, 22 in Top Performers on Social Mobility, 70 in Best Undergraduate Engineering Programs teeing 12 in Civil Engineering and 206 in Nursing.

-According to the U.S. News & World Report 2022 college rankings, Chico State was ranked tied at 17th for "Best Colleges for Veterans", tied 18 in Top Public Schools, tied 24 in Top Performers on Social Mobility, tied 75 in Best Undergraduate Engineering Programs and tied for 251 in Nursing.
+According to the U.S. News & World Report 2025 college rankings, Chico State was ranked at 14th for "Best Colleges for Veterans", 11th in Top Public Schools, 23rd in Top Performers on Social Mobility, 62nd in Best Undergraduate Engineering Programs, and 218th in Nursing.

-According to the U.S. News & World Report 2021 college rankings, Chico State was ranked tied for 9th among 66 western regional public universities, tied at 16th for "Best Colleges for Veterans", tied at 22nd for "Best Undergraduate Teaching", tied at 41st for "Social Mobility", and tied for 26th overall among 127 regional universities in the western United States.
-Lastly it tied at 91 in Best Undergraduate Engineering Program at a schools where doctorate not offered.

-Chico State was ranked 335th out of 650 colleges, universities, and service academies in the U.S. in the 2019 Forbes America's Top Colleges list, and was ranked 68th in the West, 73rd for "Best Value", and 113th among all public universities.

 Campus

 The California State University, Chico campus consists of a 119-acre main campus, the 800-acre Paul L. Byrne Memorial University Farm, and 2,330-acres of ecological reserves.
 These reserves include the Big Chico Creek Ecological Reserve (BCCER) and the Butte Creek Ecological Preserve (BCEP).

 Early construction

-The construction of the normal school building was begun in September, 1887.
+The construction of the normal school building was begun in September 1887.
 It was a large brick building, consisting of three stories and full basement.
 It was of Romanesque design with Elizabethan gables and artificial stone trimmings.
 The building was destroyed by a fire in 1927.
 The current administration building Kendall Hall was built on the site of the normal school in 1929.

 Colusa Hall, completed in 1921 is the oldest building on campus.
-It was used for purposes related to the industrial arts, but now the building is now used as a conference and public events facility.
+Today it is used as a conference and public events facility.

+Alfred E. Warren House, built by noted Californian architect Julia Morgan in 1922–23, serves as the university president's residence.